pydoit/doit/doc/globals.rst

 * Task execution, i.e. from the code executed by one of the task's actions.
 * Task cleanup, i.e. from the the code executed by one of the tasks's clean activities.

+The `Dependency` class has members to access persistent doit data via its API:

+.. autoclass:: doit.dependency.Dependency
+   :members: get_values, get_value, get_result

+The class internally interacts with a data base backend which may be accessed via the `backend` attribute.
+An experienced user may also *modify* persistently stored *doit* data through that attribute.
+As an example of a backend API look at the common methods exposed by the default `DbmDB` backend implementation:

+.. autoclass:: doit.dependency.DbmDB
+   :members: get, set, remove

+There are other backends available in *doit*, see the documentation on :ref:`db_backends` on how to select between them.

-An example of this is a task, where at creation time the *target* of the task action is not yet known, because it is determined during execution.
+An example of using the exposed dependency manager is a task, where at creation time the *target* of the task action is not yet known, because it is determined during execution.
 Then it would be possible to store that target in the dependency manager by returning it from the action.
 A `clean` action is subsequently able to query `dep_manager`for that result and perform the cleanup action:

 .. literalinclude:: samples/global_dep_manager.py